 Cons of Pay-As-You-Go Auto Insurance Programs

 Some of the negatives associated with the pay-as-you-go auto policies include a loss of privacy and the imposition of driving restrictions.
 In order to determine whether a driver is eligible for the pay-as-you-go auto policy, the insurance company typically installs a device that tracks the policyholder’s driving habits for a period of time, which some drivers feel is an invasion of privacy.

 Some pay-as-you-go auto insurance programs also place limitations on when a customer can drive, such as limited at night driving.

 Dealing with Insurance Companies after an Auto Accident

-Auto insurance policies – whether a pay-as-you-go policy or a traditional policy – are complex legal documents, and the claims process can be time-consuming and frustrating, you may wish to contact the skilled Chicago personal injury law firm of Ankin Law Offices for help with your auto accident insurance claim.
+Auto insurance policies – whether a pay-as-you-go policy or a traditional policy – are complex legal documents, and the claims process can be time-consuming and frustrating, you may wish to contact the skilled Chicago personal injury law firm of Ankin Law for help with your auto accident insurance claim.

 Insurance companies want to settle claims quickly and for as little money as possible so it is not uncommon to disagree with the claim settlement offer of the insurance company.
 If you disagree with the determination of the insurance claims adjuster, you do have options.
 It can be helpful to contact an experienced Illinois auto accident attorney.
-The knowledgeable Chicago auto accident attorneys at Ankin Law Offices, LLC have significant experience representing the victims of motor vehicle accidents and we are skilled at handling the insurance claim process following an auto accident, whether you have a pay-as-you-go auto policy or a traditional auto insurance policy.
+The knowledgeable Chicago auto accident attorneys at Ankin Law, LLC have significant experience representing the victims of motor vehicle accidents and we are skilled at handling the insurance claim process following an auto accident, whether you have a pay-as-you-go auto policy or a traditional auto insurance policy.